 There are many more ways in which IoT can reduce negative visitor experiences.
 Theme parks consist of thousands of people moving through a location they don’t know their way around; many of those people may not even speak the local language.
 This makes theme parks prime for the navigational aspects of location tech.
 Visitors will no longer need to rely on old-fashioned maps – they can access digital maps on their phones, which (thanks to beacons) include their user-location.

-BLE-based solutions can help visitors find rides, restaurants, washrooms, and even people.
+Bluetooth LE-based solutions can help visitors find rides, restaurants, washrooms, and even people.
 Imagine the security benefits of providing children with wearable wrist-bands.
 If a theme park adopts tags and gateways, children could be easily located when they are lost.
 This alleviates a huge fear for parents, guardians, and tour leaders.
 When school groups visit theme parks, they can feel safer with arranging meeting points, knowing that they can track missing students with ease.
 Similarly, security and safety could be heightened via enhanced real-time crowd management.

 The same navigational advantages could be applied to parking lots in theme parks.
 No longer will visitors need to travel in circles while trying to find a parking space (or indeed, their own car).

-Customer experience isn’t all about reducing the negative, BLE-based tech has the potential to enhance the positive through improved multimedia experiences.
+Customer experience isn’t all about reducing the negative, Bluetooth LE-based tech has the potential to enhance the positive through improved multimedia experiences.
 With a great mobile strategy, location apps invalidate the need for expensive voice-guides, and the costs to maintain, update, and distribute them.
 Visitors could easily discover ride information like height or age restrictions, scariness levels, and history.
 As visitors’ apps are triggered by beacons, alerts and actions can activate informing them of bonus facts, nearby events, and more.

 Take two examples of location-specific alerts: